-Teachers new to Sensible Habitats must attend the Teacher Workshop on December 2nd, 2015 from 4pm-6pm.
+All teachers new to Sensible Habitats must attend the Teacher Workshop TBA.

 Ever kiss a banana slug?
 From hillside to bayside, the environment around Fort Point National Historic Site displays an intriguing diversity of plant and animal life.
 Applying the senses, students engage in activities that help them develop an appreciation for terrestrial and aquatic habitats.
 They observe, describe, compare, and experience the wildlife to be found, from songbirds to rock crabs, and all the little creatures in between.

 Sensible Habitats uses the Understanding by Design framework and aligns with the Next Generation Science Standards.

 Sensible Habitats is framed by the Essential Question – "How does a healthy habitat help living things grow?"